- General Information: Administration@spaineduprograms.es

 - University Programs / Higher Ed.
 Projects: Cgrasset@spaineduprograms.es

-- American Association of Teachers of Spanish and Portuguese, July 2017, Chicago, USA
+- The American Association of Teachers of Spanish and Portuguese 100th Annual Conference, June 2018, Salamanca, Spain

 Cristina Grasset is the Director of Spain Education Programs.
 Before founding SEP Cristina was the Director of Enrollment and International Programs at Suffolk University Madrid, where she contributed to establishing and developing the campus.
 Prior to that she was the Marketing and Sales Director at a non-traded real estate investment trust, where she continues to hold a board seat.
 From 1986 to 1992 Cristina was the Director of Student Services at Saint Louis University (Madrid).
 She holds a Doctor of Education degree in Organizational Leadership, Policy, and Development from the University of Minnesota, a Master in Educational Leadership from Saint Leo University, the degree of “Asesor de Inversion y Financiacion” from Universidad Complutense de Madrid, and a Bachelor in Business Administration from Loyola Marymount University.